csgames/CSGames-2024-PuzzleHero/challenges/misc/super-cs-games-8/writeup.md

 ## Write-up

-In Level Brrr!
-It's Cold, at the top left after the climb in the water.
+In Level Can You Spin?, going up the pipe at the beginning of the level.

 ## Flag

-`FLAG-F1R3M3LT1C3`
+`FLAG-UPTHEP1P3`